 The condition affects around 1 in 100 people with type 2 diabetes and around 3 in 1,000 people with type 1 diabetes.
 This is uncommon by comparison to peripheral neuropathy, which 50% of people with diabetes experience to some degree.

-The condition usually affects patients over the age of 50 years, although younger patients can be affected.
+You are more likely to develop diabetic amyotrophy if you are over 50, although younger patients can be affected.
 The condition can itself be the first sign that you have diabetes.

 How is diabetic amyotrophy diagnosed?

-If your doctor suspects that you have this condition it is likely that you will be referred to a neurologist or diabetes specialist for further tests.
+If your doctor suspects that you have this condition, it is likely that they will refer you to a neurologist or diabetes specialist for further tests.

-Blood tests will be performed to check for vitamin deficiencies; also, your diabetic control will be reviewed. other possible tests include:
+They will ask you to have some blood tests to check for vitamin deficiencies; also, your diabetic control will be reviewed.
+Other possible tests include:

 - Lumbar puncture to look for signs of inflammation in the fluid around the spinal cord.

-- Nerve conduction studies will check the workings of the nerves to your legs.
+- Nerve conduction studies to check the workings of the nerves to your legs.

 - An MRI scan of your lower back may be done to rule out compression of the nerves around the spine

 Treatment mainly consists of maintaining the best possible control of your diabetes, together with a very active programme of physiotherapy.
 It is very important to keep muscles working as much as possible, to minimise wasting and improve the speed and degree of recovery.